zhentian-wan/ramda-demo/README.md

 ## object
 * [evolve](./object/evolve.js) -- showing how to update object's props values in a more understandable way
+* [lens & lensProp](./object/lens.js) -- showing how to update object props by using lens or lensProp
+* [where](./object/where.js) -- combine where with filter, to make it really convenient writing complex predicts function
 * [pick & omit](./object/pick.js) -- showing how to get object by props by condition, difference between R.pickAll (return objects) & R.prop (return value)
-* [lens & lensProp](./object/lens.js) -- showing how to update object props by using lens or lensProp